Fulton Mortgage Company is an offshoot of Fulton Bank and part of Fulton Financial Corporation.

 The mortgage company has locations across the Mid-Atlantic region including branches in Washington D.C, Delaware, Maryland, New Jersey, Pennsylvania, and Virginia.

-Fulton Mortgage specializes in mortgage options, and offers many different choices to suit a number of different people.
-Among these options is a physician mortgage loan which is structured specifically for doctors and other medical professionals, as they have noticably different finances from the average citizen when it comes to preexisting student debt, career payment tracks, and other assorted financial freedoms and constrains.
+Fulton Mortgage specializes in mortgage options and offers many different choices to suit a number of different people.
+Among these options is a physician mortgage loan which is structured specifically for doctors and other medical professionals, as they have noticeably different finances from the average citizen when it comes to preexisting student debt, career payment tracks, and other assorted financial freedoms and constraints.

-The company offers several different financing options depending on your personal needs, whether you’re purchasing a new home or refinancing your existing home..
+The company offers several different financing options depending on your personal needs, whether you’re purchasing a new home or refinancing your existing home.
 You can receive 100% financing for loans of up to $1,000,000, 95% financing for loans up to $1,500,000, and 90% financing for loans up to $2,000,000.
 Further, all of these loan options are private mortgage insurance free.
-Note that if you are refinancing instead of purchasing a home options with lower loan values are available.
+Note that if you are refinancing instead of purchasing, home options with lower loan values are available.